TL;DRJump straight to the code snippet ⬇️

 }

-// Attempt to save the image in WebP format
+// Attempt to save the image in WebP format to the unique path.

-// Success: replace the uploaded image with the WebP image
+// Success: replace the uploaded image with the WebP image.

 $upload['file'] = $saved_image['path'];